microsoft/onnxruntime/docs/execution-providers/Azure-ExecutionProvider.md

 {:toc}

 ## Install
-Since onnxruntime 1.16, Azure Execution Provider releases with default onnxruntime python and nuget packages.
+Azure Execution Provider releases with default onnxruntime python and nuget packages.

 ## Requirements
-Since onnxruntime 1.16, all Azure Execution Provider operators are released with onnxruntime extension (>=v0.9.0) python and nuget packages.
+For onnxruntime 1.16, all Azure Execution Provider operators are released with onnxruntime extension (>=v0.9.0) python and nuget packages.
 Please ensure the installation of correct onnxruntime extension packages beforehand.

 ## Build